thaliabma/Redes_project/README.md

 ```

 <h2>How to run</h2>
-<h4>1- You have to run the server</h4>
+<h3>1°- You have to run the server</h3>
-In Powershell
+In Powershell:

 ```
 python server.py
 ```

-In WSL
+In WSL:

 ```
 python3 server.py
 ```

-<h4>2- Now open a new terminal and it's time to connect a client, you can connect as much clients as you want</h4>
+<h3>2°- Now open a new terminal and it's time to connect a client, you can connect as much clients as you want</h3>
-In Powershell
+In Powershell:

 ```
 python client.py
 ```

-In WSL
+In WSL:

 ```
 python3 client.py